 In terms of total retail sales in New Zealand, Auckland dominates by a substantial margin.
-The region, made up mainly of the city, accounted for approximately NZ\$ 29 billion in total retail sales or 37 percent of the total New Zealand retail sales between September 2020 and March 2021.
+The region, made up mainly of the city, accounted for approximately NZ\$ 40 billion (US\$ 25.9 billion) in total retail sales or 37 percent of the total New Zealand retail sales between January 2021 and December 2021.
 Auckland's share of retail sales is higher than its share of population because its residents have a higher discretionary income than other population centers.
 Auckland also benefitted from a quick COVID recovery which saw consumers return to normal habits quite quickly and this included increasing retail spending.
 Wellington and Canterbury are the other centers with the highest retail spending, and so the testing of new food and beverage products are best focused in these areas.
-They also have widest variety of taste preferences and they are the markets where the most volume can be gained quickly.
+They also have widest variety of taste preferences, and they are the markets where the most volume can be gained quickly.
 According to the Statistics New Zealand Retail Trade Survey, the North Island accounts for about three-quarters of total retail sales, with the South Island accounting for the other one-quarter.

 Distance to market has always been a challenge for sending products to New Zealand, but since COVID this challenge has grown.
-The number of ships that come down to New Zealand has been reduced as well as New Zealand faces significant challenges getting products off the wharves at its two main ports Auckland and Tauranga.
-Delays from products leaving these ports are anywhere from 1-2 weeks and that's on top of international shipping delays.
-While the shipping and port situations are challenging at this point industry sources report this it is likely to improve in the medium term.
+The number of ships that come down to New Zealand has been reduced as well as New Zealand faces significant challenges getting products off the wharves at its two main ports-Auckland and Tauranga.
+Delays from products leaving these ports are anywhere from 1-2 weeks and that is on top of international shipping delays.
+This is likely to continue for at least another 8-12 months and while the shipping and port situations are challenging, industry sources report this it is likely to improve in the medium term.

-Section 1.2: Trends in Retail
+Trends in Retail

-Online shopping is anticipated to play a more important role in the industry over the next five years, with the major players already improving their online channels.
+Online shopping is beginning to play a more important role in the industry and will continue to over the next five years, with the major players already improving their online channels.
 Moving to a greater online presence was where the market was already slowly shifting to, but COVID-19 and the resulting lockdown greatly accelerated demand from New Zealand consumers for online shopping.
-Both supermarket groups are looking at expansion of their online presence and in early May 2020, Countdown opened its first dark store (i.e. store/distribution hub for fulfilling online purchases only).
-Also, they removed their paper-based mailer and took this online.
+Both supermarket groups are looking at expansion of their online presence.
+Last year Countdown opened its first dark store (i.e., store/distribution hub for fulfilling online purchases only).
 Industry sources note that New Zealand is likely to see a warehousing boom as the need for storage and distribution capacity increases because of the growth of online purchases.

-Because of high labor costs, the grocery retail industry is also increasing automation.
+Because of high labor costs (the minimum wage is now US\$13.34), the grocery retail industry is also increasing automation.
 Both Foodstuffs and Countdown have had self-service checkouts as part of their stores for several years and this is expanding.
 Adding to this, the Foodstuffs brand Pak N Save now has scan as you go, so you can keep track of your grocery spending as well as save time at the checkout by handing them the scan wand so they can instantly download the final total.